vvkumar2/vvkumar2.github.io/README.md

 ![Screenshot 2023-12-08 at 2 29 12 AM](https://github.com/vvkumar2/vvkumar2.github.io/assets/52425114/5dbd8c76-4447-463b-b3e6-b7e5d721efde)
 ***Figure 5:** Confusion Matrix for Obesity Level Prediction.*

 The confusion matrix provides insights into the types of errors made by the model.
 For instance, it helps us understand the instances where the model incorrectly predicts a certain class of obesity or fails to identify it accurately.
-However, in our case we saw that we barely have any incorrect predictions.
-The matrix in Figure 6 suggests a relatively balanced prediction across different obesity levels, which is indicative of a well-performing model.
+However, in Figure 5 we see that we barely have any incorrect predictions.
+The matrix suggests a relatively balanced prediction across different obesity levels, which is indicative of a well-performing model.
 This information is crucial for refining the model and for understanding the nuances of the predictive process.

+Overall, both models demonstrated high accuracy.
+Detailed classification reports and confusion matrices were generated for each model to further assess their performance.
+An analysis of feature importance highlighted the pivotal roles of weight, height, age, FCVC (Frequency of Consumption of Vegetables), and NCP (Number of Main Meals), indicating the significant influence of dietary habits and basic physical attributes on obesity levels.

 ## Conclusions and Learnings